Xilinx/vck190-base-trd/docs/source/run.rst

 **Note:** This demo is tested with Chrome browser only.

-  **Note:** There should be a generated URL displayed on the terminal.
+* There should be a generated URL displayed on the terminal.
   If for any reason target fails to grab an IP address from the network, Jupyter server would fail to issue an URL.
 In such a case user is recommended to fix an IP address and restart the jupyter server as shown